 |University of British Columbia||1400|

 Universities in Canada accept SAT scores between 1000-1200

 |University of Manitoba||1100|

-Tips to prepare for the new digital SAT 2023
+Tips to prepare for the SAT Digital 2023

 The digital format of SAT is not entirely different from the pen-paper test.
 Both versions require hard work and practice from your end.
 Additionally, following the tips below can increase your chances of scoring better.

 - Start reading editorials, current affairs, and the latest environmental and geopolitical developments.
 Educate yourself on a good amount of humanities and science topics.